TheEt1234/libox/env_docs.md

 - tonumber = unchanged
 - tostring = unchanged
 - type = unchanged
-- loadstring(code) = libox.safe.get_loadstring(env) => does the cool sandboxing stuff like limiting environment, turning off JIT optimizations for the function, also you can't provide a chunkname
+- loadstring(code) = libox.safe.get_loadstring(env) => does the lame sandboxing stuff like limiting environment, turning off JIT optimizations for the function, also you can't provide a chunkname
 - _G = points back to the sandbox environment
+- traceback = libox.traceback

 # String library (string.* or (""):* )